Skip to content

 • --auto-install-deps: Automatically install pip dependencies from pyproject.toml or requirements.txt after environment creation

-• --no-install-deps: Skip dependency installation prompt (useful for CI/CD)
+• --no-install-deps: Skip dependency installation prompt (for CI/CD)

 • --force: Purge and re-initialize environment (destructive)